National Agricultural Literacy Curriculum Matrix

 Activity 3: Pasture to Plate

-- To help students understand how beef gets from the pasture to the plate, watch video clip from the Field Trip!
+- To help students understand how beef gets from the pasture to the plate, watch the video clip from the Field Trip!
 Series, Beef-Part 1 and read the book Beef Cattle in the Story of Agriculture.

 - Download, print, and use the attached Round Robin Q&A Cards to review key concepts from the movie and book.